floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 subtle: much to my surprise, WebGPU currently requires viewport rectangles to be entirely contained within the framebuffer.

-None of the native backend APIs have this restrictions, so it's curious how such a restriction slipped into WebGPU.
+None of the native backend APIs require this, so it's curious how such a restriction slipped into WebGPU.
 I think this must have been a confusion because Metal requires scissor rects (but not viewport rects) to be contained within the framebuffer, and apparently early versions of the Metal